AdobeDocs/workfront.en/help/administration-and-setup/get-started-wf-administration/manage-available-licenses-in-your-system.md

 # Manage available licenses in your system

-As an `Adobe Workfront administrator`, you can access information about your `Workfront` account, including the number of licenses purchased for your organization, as well as the number of those licenses currently in use.
+As an Adobe Workfront administrator, you can access information about your Workfront account, including the number of licenses purchased for your organization, as well as the number of those licenses currently in use.

 ## Access requirements